 How to Be Everything, by Emilie Wapnick

-This is the one that has hit me hardest, and I talked about it already in my previous post.
+This is the one that has hit me hardest.
 Wapnick describes a certain type of person that is exactly me: “someone with many interests and creative pursuits,” “someone with intense curiosity about numerous unrelated subjects,” and “able to embody different identities and perform a variety of tasks gracefully.”
 Her book gives advice on how to craft a life/career that suits this type of person, whose downfalls might be boredom or lack of confidence.

 Interesting quote: “Contrary to popular belief, multipotentialites don’t quit when something becomes too difficult; we usually quit because something has become too easy.
 Once we’re no longer challenged, we lose interest and we want to explore a new area.”